 We have been enjoying our fabric for 20 years now and it truly lasts the test of time.
 Made up of 55% hemp and 45% organic cotton, it feels like old fashioned linen.
 Being a weight slightly heavier than most table cloths means it does not slide around the table in the same way.
 It is a long lasting fabric and washes well.
 It is extremely forgiving with food stains and everyday use.
 The more you know about your fabric the more you will enjoy sharing it with others.

 Hemp, like linen is a glorious product.
 It’s cultivation for fibre dates back as far as 2800BC to Central Asia, however there are sources of earlier use dating back as far as 8000BC.
 Suffice to say it's and ancient cloth with benefits we are still discovering today.
 One of the reasons I love textiles is that the history of textiles tells us a lot about ourselves.
 Alongside the development of man, is cloth.
-Many scholars say that prostitution is the oldest profession, however cloth making was a women owned and managed industry that has been traced back 20,000 years.

-We have been adorning ourselves with cloth, forever, and will continue to do so.
+We have been adorning ourselves with cloth forever, and will continue to do so.
 This being the case I believe we should do it properly and stick to the basics, by using fibres that have the least harm on society and environment, with strong efficacy on function, pleasure and benefit.

 When it comes to these three elements, hemp is a shining star.
 A sustainable and easily renewable source of food, clothing, industrial textiles, and shelter.